fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-> Samuel (Shammil) is not mentioned by name in the Qur'an, but referred to as a "prophet".
+> Samuel (Shammil) is not mentioned by name in the Quran, but referred to as a "prophet".
 The narrative of Samuel in Islam focuses specifically on his birth and the appointing of Talut a king (traditionally identified as Saul).
 >
 > According to Islamic narrative, Israelites after Moses wanted a strong king to rule over their country and to lead them to victory.
 Allah sent prophet Shammil to help Israelites choose Saul as a king.
 Israelites mocked Saul but then agreed after seeing a sign from God.
 >
 > Saul led them to a battle against Philistines and Goliath.
 Allah revealed to Saul that Israelities must not drink from one particular river but a part of people drank from the river and were not allowed to fight in the name of Allah.
 Despite righteous Israelites were scarse in numbers, Allah granted them victory.

 In the Islamic narrative, the Israelites after Moses wanted a king 👑 to rule over their country.
 Thus, God sent a prophet, Samuel, to anoint Talut as the first king for the Israelites.
 However, the Israelites mocked and reviled the newly appointed king, as he was not wealthy from birth.
-But, assuming Talut to be Saul, in sharp contrast to the Hebrew Bible, the Qur'an praises Saul greatly, and mentions that he was gifted with great spiritual and physical strength.
-In the Qur'anic account, Samuel prophesies that the sign of Talut's kingship will be that the Ark of the Covenant will come back to the Israelites.
+But, assuming Talut to be Saul, in sharp contrast to the Hebrew Bible, the Quran praises Saul greatly, and mentions that he was gifted with great spiritual and physical strength.
+In the Quranic account, Samuel prophesies that the sign of Talut's kingship will be that the Ark of the Covenant will come back to the Israelites.

 Ibn Jarir reported that the condition of the Israelites deteriorated.
 They committed many sins and killed whom they wished of the prophets.
 Consequently Allah sent them tyrannous kings who ill-treated them and spilled their blood, and set their enemies from outside against them as well.
 They used to go to war, taking with them The Ark of the Covenant.
 They did this so that they would be victorious by its blessing, and it became a symbol of calm and a relic left behind by Moses's people.
 When they went to war with the people of Gaza and Askalon, they were defeated because the Ark of the Covenant was captured from them.
 When the king of the Israelites heard of this he died on the spot.